-At the Atlanta Bicycle Coalition, we're your voice for better biking!
+At the Atlanta Bicycle Coalition, we work to make Atlanta better by bike.

-Founded in 1991, our membership-based nonprofit advocates for a safe and connected network of bikeways and better conditions for bicycling, educates bicyclists and drivers on safety, provides resources to overcome barriers to biking, promotes the bicycle as a viable transportation solution and form of recreation and exercise, and organizes community-building events like Atlanta Streets Alive.
+Founded in 1991, our membership-based nonprofit advocates for a safe and connected network of bikeways and better conditions for bicycling.
+We educate people on safety, provide resources to overcome barriers to biking, promote the bicycle as a viable transportation solution and form of recreation and exercise, and organize community-building initiatives like Atlanta Streets Alive.

-Bicycling helps everyone, not just those who ride bicycles, by creating a higher overall quality of life through improved public health, cleaner air, less congestion, and stronger communities.
+Bicycling helps everyone, not just those who ride bikes, by creating a higher overall quality of life through improved public health, cleaner air, less congestion, and stronger communities.